Kizza Besigye: Political life

-In 1999, Besigye wrote a document critical of the government, entitled "An Insider's View of How the NRM Lost the Broad Base".
+In 1999, Besigye wrote a document critical of the government, "An Insider's View of How the NRM Lost the Broad Base".
 The document accused the NRM of becoming a sectarian kleptocracy and a one-man dictatorship.
-Besigye was charged before a court-martial for "airing his views in the wrong forum".
-He later brokered a deal in 2000 in which the charges were dropped in exchange for an apology for publishing the document.
+Besigye was charged before a court-martial for "airing his views at the wrong forum".
+He brokered a deal in 2000 in which the charges were dropped in exchange for an apology for publishing the document.

 In October 2000, Besigye announced that he would run against Museveni in the 2001 elections.
 He retired from the Uganda People's Defence Forces in 2001, having attained the rank of colonel.
 During his campaign, Besigye, who was Museveni's strongest opponent, accused the government of widespread corruption and pushed for an end to Museveni's "Movement" system, which he said had served its purpose as an instrument in Uganda's political transition to multiparty democracy.

 He lost the election, which was marred by claims of widespread vote rigging, violence and coercion of voters.
 In March 2001 Besigye petitioned the Supreme Court to nullify the election results.
 A panel of five judges voted 5–0 that there had been cheating but decided 3–2 not to annul the elections.

 In June 2001, Besigye was briefly arrested and questioned by the police over allegations of treason.
-The government accused him of being behind a shadowy rebel group - the People's Redemption Army (PRA) - allegedly based in the Democratic Republic of the Congo (DRC).
+The government accused him of being behind a shadowy rebel group, the People's Redemption Army (PRA), allegedly based in the Democratic Republic of the Congo (DRC).
 Besigye's supporters said the government had fabricated the existence of the insurgents to harm his credibility among Ugandans and the international community.